Forestville Eagles: SA State League / NBL1 Central

 The first official season of the SA State League took place in 1957.
 In 1958 and 1959, West Torrens were in back-to-back men's grand finals; both resulted in losses to the North Adelaide Rockets.
-The women's team also made grand finals in 1958, 1959 and 1960, all resulting in losses.
+The West Torrens women's team also made grand finals in 1958, 1959 and 1960, all resulting in losses.

-In 1966, a women's team known as Adelaide won the SA State League.
+In 1966, Adelaide women won the SA State League.
 The same team were runners-up in 1967.
 Following this, Adelaide's coach Jim Madigan submitted his team as West Torrens going forward.

 In 1972, the women's team collected the club's first ever championship, before defending their title in 1973.
 They went on to finish runners-up in 1975 and 1976.
 The West Torrens men made three grand finals in 1970, 1974 and 1979, with 1974 seeing the Eagles collect their first ever men's championship.
 In 1982, the Forestville men lost in the grand final to the West Adelaide Bearcats.
 After further grand final defeats in 1987 and 1989, Forestville claimed their second men's title in 1990 with a 94–88 grand final win over the South Adelaide Panthers.

 The women's team claimed their first title under the Forestville moniker in 2001, before winning two more titles in 2003 and 2005.
 The men also claimed championships in 2003 and 2006.
 Between 2009 and 2011, the women claimed a three-peat, before the men claimed their own three-peat between 2011 and 2013.
 In 2019, both teams were crowned Premier League champions.

 In 2023, the men's team lost in the NBL1 Central grand final to the West Adelaide Bearcats.
 In 2024, both the men and women made the grand final, with the men winning the championship and the women finishing as runners-up.
+In 2026, the men's team returned to the NBL1 Central grand final, where they defeated the South Adelaide Panthers 77–58 to win the championship.
+At the 2026 NBL1 National Finals, the Eagles men reached the championship game, where they were defeated 70–67 in overtime by the Gold Coast Rollers.